shaloo/docs.arcana/docs/faq/faq-auth.md

       Apps can integrate with the {{config.extra.arcana.sdk_name}} to enable an embedded, non-custodial Web3 {{config.extra.arcana.wallet_name}} for every authenticated app user.

-      To integrate an app, developers must register and configure the app with the Arcana network, and then install the `{{config.extra.arcana.auth_sdk_pkg_name}}` package and create a new `AuthProvider`.
+      To integrate an app, developers must register and configure the app with {{config.extra.arcana.company_name}}, and then install the `{{config.extra.arcana.auth_sdk_pkg_name}}` package and create a new `AuthProvider`.
 While instantiating the `AuthProvider` developers can manage the user experience for signing blockchain transactions through the input parameter `alwaysVisible`.
 This parameter controls whether the {{config.extra.arcana.wallet_name}} UI is automatically displayed in the application's context right after a user authenticates or it shows up only when the app triggers a blockchain transaction that requires the user's approval.

       For details, see [[concept-wallet-visibility|{{config.extra.arcana.wallet_name}} visibility modes]].